 Maslinjak Beach in Krasici

 Krasici is a cute quiet coastal village on Lustica Peninsula.
-It is home to endless summer, juicy pomegranates and dreamy beaches with crystal clear water.
+It is home to endless summer, juicy pomegranates and hidden beaches with crystal clear water.

-This is a calm, quiet corner, which is ideal for people who want to escape the city noise.
+This is a calm, quiet corner, which is ideal for people who want to escape the noisy coastline.
 In my opinion, it’s perfect for romantic getaways and families.

 Maslinjak beach is not a classic beach that everyone thinks of.
-It is rather small but fairly comfortable and looks more like a concrete area where you can just leave your belongings and sunbathe.
+It is rather small but fairly comfortable and looks more like a concrete area where you can spend a day.

 The beach is rather narrow and short but there are hardly any people, especially during the weekdays.
-Mainly locals come here to sunbathe and those tourists who stay in nearby guesthouses.
-Other than that, no one visits.
-It is a lesser-known place in Montenegro.
+Mainly locals come here to sunbathe and those tourists who stay in guesthouses nearby.
+Other than that, people don’t usually travel this far.

 A descent in the water is a bit slippery in some places, but there is a handrail you can hold to.
 The views are gorgeous from any spot.